artificiell/brickpi3_ros2/README.md

 ### Touch Sensor (`touch.py`)

-This ROS 2 node is a handler for the EV3 Touch sensor inputs using the BrickPi3 library.
+This ROS 2 node handles EV3 Touch sensor inputs using the BrickPi3 library.
 It reads the touch sensor state and publishes a boolean value indicating whether the touch sensor is pressed or released.

 #### Published Topics

 - **`pressed`** (`std_msgs/Bool`): This topic publishes a boolean value indicating the state of the touch sensor.
-When the touch sensor is pressed, the published value is `True`, and when the touch sensor is released, the published value is `False`.
+When the touch sensor is pressed, the published value is `True`; when released, it is `False`.

 ### Ultrasonic Sensor (`ultrasonic.py`)

-This ROS 2 node is a handler for the EV3 Ultrasonic sensor inputs using the BrickPi3 library.
+This ROS 2 node handles the EV3 Ultrasonic sensor inputs using the BrickPi3 library.
 The node uses the BrickPi3 library to communicate with the ultrasonic sensor and read the distance measurement.
-It reads the distance measure by the ultrasonic sensor and publishes it as a floating-point value.
+It reads the distance measured by the ultrasonic sensor and publishes it as a floating-point value.

 #### Published Topics